Skip to content

 FAQ about the Geography of Peru

-Which three major regions best describe the geography of Peru?
+Which three major regions best describe the geography of Peru

-The division into Costa, Sierra, and Selva describes the coast, Andean highlands, and Amazon region.
+The division into Costa, Sierra and Selva describes the coast, Andean highlands and Amazon region.
 Many climatic and landscape features can be quickly classified using this division.

-Why is the coast of Peru often so dry?
+Why is the coast of Peru often so dry

-Where does the Amazon begin in Peru?
+Where does the Amazon begin in Peru

-What role do rivers play on the coast?
+What role do rivers play on the coast

 Rivers from the Andes create fertile valleys in an otherwise dry zone.
-Agriculture, urban growth, and industry there heavily depend on water flow and irrigation.
+Agriculture, urban growth and industry there depend heavily on water flow and irrigation.

-How high is Lake Titicaca?
+How high is Lake Titicaca

 Sources